 A valid Passport Book is required of U.S. citizens departing by air from the United States for any destination outside of North, South or Central America and for entering the United States from outside the United States.
 A valid Passport Card may only be used for land and sea travel between the United States and Canada, Mexico, Bermuda and the Caribbean.
 For more information, please visit travel.state.gov.

 The Clerk of Courts is the local government agency that may accept applications for passports.
-We provide this service at our main office at the Clay County Courthouse in Green Cove Springs and at our Orange Park Branch office only.
+We provide this service at our main office at the Clay County Courthouse in Green Cove Springs and at our Orange Park Branch.
 Completed applications are then sent to one of the passport services designated by the Secretary of State.
 Each application is reviewed, is either issued or denied, and returned directly to the applicant by mail.
-This process may take 4-6 weeks.

 In the Green Cove Springs Office, all passport applications must be filed by 3:00 pm in order for the application to be mailed the same day, otherwise it will be mailed the following business day.
 If filing your application at the Orange Park Branch, all applications must be filed by 11am for same day mailing.
 Due to the length of time to process the passport application and accompanying paperwork, each office has a 4:00pm cut-off time to accept and file an application.